Zomby

-Career
+Biography

 Zomby's first major release was the Zomby EP in 2008 on the Hyperdub label.
-This was followed in the same year by the full-length album, Where Were U in '92?—the title both a reference M.I.A.'s song "XR2" and an homage to the rave scene of the early 1990s.
+This was followed in the same year by the full-length album, Where Were U in '92? — the title both a reference M.I.A.'s song "XR2" and an homage to the rave scene of the early 1990s.
 This was reflected by the music which was a mixture of chiptune-inflected UK garage style with the more upbeat, ravey stylings of breakbeat house.
 Zomby used equipment from the period to record the album, such as the Akai S2000 sampler and Atari ST computer.

 In 2009, he released a subsequent collection of tracks, One Foot Ahead of the Other.

-In 2011, Zomby signed to 4AD Records, on which he released Dedication, also in 2011.
+In 2011, Zomby signed to 4AD, on which he released Dedication, also in 2011.
 In a four-star review in The Guardian, it was described as "an album of pensive, thought-provoking sadness," drawing comparisons to pianist Keith Jarrett and 1990s techno act Spooky.
 Later that year, he released the Nothing EP.